Why the First 5 Slides of Your Project Presentation Decide Your Viva Outcome (2026 Guide)

 5

-Coherent thinking architecture
+Coherent thinking

-Why Early Impressions Are Difficult to Reverse
+Why Early Impressions in a Project Presentation Are Difficult to Reverse

 Table 2: Early Slide Quality Shapes Examiner Behaviour